OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 |[Minimum permission level](https://docs.microsoft.com/outlook/add-ins/understanding-outlook-add-in-permissions)|ReadWriteItem|
 |Applicable Outlook mode|Compose|

-> Note: `setAsync` should only be available for series items and not occurrence items.
+> Note: `setAsync` should only be available for series items and not instance items.

 ##### Examples